BeesleyLab/EG2/README.md

 ##### Internal reference data

-Smaller generic reference datasets, including default annotation weights, chromosome sizes, GENCODE annotations and coding mutation annotations (`default_weights`, `ChrSizes`, `TSSs`, `exons`, `introns`, `promoters`, `missense`, `nonsense`, `splicesite`) are stored internally as parsed objects in `R/sysdata.R`.
-They are accessible when the package is loaded, but not visible due to lazy loading.
+Smaller generic reference datasets, including chromosome sizes, GENCODE annotations and coding mutation annotations (`ChrSizes`, `TSSs`, `exons`, `introns`, `promoters`, `missense`, `nonsense`, `splicesite`) are stored internally as parsed objects in `R/sysdata.R`.
+These are internal to the package and not accessible to the user.
 The scripts used to generate the input files are published at <https://github.com/alextidd/tgp_paper/tree/main/wrangle_package_data/sysdata/code>.

 ##### External reference data